tomerv/arch-kata-2020/ADRs/Meal inventory updates.md

 ### Requirements

-* Each meal will be tracked from the point of its creation in the kitchen, throughout delivery, stocking the fridge, and purchase by the customer.
+* Each meal will be tracked from the point of its order (in case of an ordered meal), through creation in the kitchen and delivery, stocking the fridge, and purchase by the customer.
 * Customer can give feedback on a meal after buying it.
 * Customers can search for available meals nearby.
 * Some history of the meal should be recorded, such as where it was produced, for tracking purposes.